 An award package is a combination of grant, loan, and/or work funds designed to assist in meeting a student's need.
-Financial need equals the difference between educational cost [See the Cost of Attendance sectionlater in this chapter for more details] and the EFC (parental contribution plus a student's income and asset contribution).
+Financial need equals the difference between educational cost [See the Cost of Attendance section later in this chapter for more details] and the EFC (parental contribution plus a student's contribution).